What third-party language tests will you accept as proof I have adequate knowledge of English or French when I apply for citizenship?

 Visit each organization’s website to learn how to write the exams.
 Since we don’t run them, we don’t track when and where they’re offered.

 In some cases, you may send test results that you already sent to us or the Ministère de l’Immigration, de la Francisation et de l'Intégration (MIFI).
-We’ll accept the test results that you sent with your application for:
+We’ll accept the test results that you sent with your application for

 Answers others found useful